chandu1108/SimpleCalculator/README.md

 - Clear and backspace functions
 - Simple, user-friendly interface

-You can view the live demo of the Simple Calculator Click here [SimpleCalculator].
+You can view the live demo of the Simple Calculator Click here [SimpleCalculator](https://chandu1108.github.io/SimpleCalculator/).

 Usage
 1. **Open the calculator in your browser.**